‘It was just elation’: Tribes in Washington celebrate name change in other Washington

 “When the team officially announced they would no longer be using a racial slur as a mascot, it was just elation,’’ Sharp said.
 “Leading up to that ultimate decision, all the hard work, the resistance, and just knowing this is an opportunity that has been half a century in the making.”

 David Z. Bean, chairman of the Puyallup tribe, said he was “beyond happy” about the news.
-He invoked a term that came up frequently in researching this column: Historical trauma.
+He invoked a term that came up frequently in researching this column: historical trauma.

 “We recognize the damaging impacts that negative stereotypes, that racial slurs, bring,’’ he said.
 “We’ve seen the harmful impacts on our youth as they work to find their way in life, working on their self-esteem.
 When you see yourself characterized as a racial slur, or a cartoon character from some Western, you witness the harmful effects that many of my elders have seen and spoken out against.”

 T.J.
 Greene, chairman of the Makah Tribe, called Native Americans “the most regulated race in the country.
-Being the original inhabitants and caretakers of the waters and the land and the resources, it’s certainly good to see an organization with the NFL give that recognition to the first inhabitants.
+Being the original inhabitants and caretakers of the waters and the land and the resources, it’s certainly good to see an organization within the NFL give that recognition to the first inhabitants.

 “This nation was basically built on the resources we collectively took care of for thousands of years, making it the wealthiest nation in human history, basically.
 So I think from the Makah Tribe standpoint, we see the name change as a small but significant step, I guess I’d say, to restoring some of the values to the country.”

 It was the first domino in a tumultuous week for the Washington franchise, which faced further scrutiny when The Washington Post detailed in damning detail a culture of sexual harassment in the organization.
-Some, including Post columnist Jerry Brewer, have theorized that Snyder’s knowledge of the pending Post investigation may have led him to pre-emptively announce the name change to dull the impact of the pending bombshell.
+Some, including Post columnist Jerry Brewer, have theorized that Snyder’s knowledge of the pending Post investigation might have led him to pre-emptively announce the name change to dull the impact of the pending bombshell.

 That could be true, but it’s also true the change was inevitable, one way or another, and it was about 87 years overdue.
-While in the short-term it was financial pressure that pushed Snyder to back down from his defiant statement in 2013 that he would “never” change the team’s name, it was also clearly another outcome forced by the current social justice movement.
+While in the short-term it was financial pressure that pushed Snyder to back down from his defiant statement in 2013 that he would “never” change the team’s name, it was also clearly another outcome forced by the current social-justice movement.

-“I think the moment in time pushed the financial resources … so in the end for him, it was money,’’ said Mary J. Pavel, a Washington D.C. attorney — and member of the Skokomish Tribe on Hood Canal — who worked extensively on the issue as staff director and chief counsel of the U.S. Senate Committee on Indian Affairs.
+“I think the moment in time pushed the financial resources … so in the end for him, it was money,’’ said Mary J. Pavel, a Washington, D.C., attorney — and member of the Skokomish Tribe on Hood Canal — who worked extensively on the issue as staff director and chief counsel of the U.S. Senate Committee on Indian Affairs.

 “But I think the moment in time is what pushed the NFL.
 Because I know from the dialogues we had with the NFL, they had no desire to engage on this in any substantive way.”